 The target villages will be involved in further data collection.
 This will allow beneficiary communes to work directly with the project's M&E mechanism, to highlight issues in project delivery and to strengthen adaptation benefits, including in replication and sustaining the project's gains.
-All Ddata collected will be disaggregated by sex and data gathering will be designed to include indigenous people at all stages. include marginalized groups (e.g. women) aggregated (if possible).
+All data collected will be disaggregated by sex and data gathering will be designed to include indigenous people at all stages.
 Project site visits will be jointly conducted based on an agreed schedule to assess project progress first hand.

 The Project Manager will refine the M&E Plan during the project's inception phase which will be distributed and presented to all stakeholders during the initial workshop.
-The emphasis of the updated M&E plan will be on (participatory) outcome/result monitoring, project risks (financial & project management risks and environmental social safeguard risks), and learning and sustainability of the project, and informing stakeholders of the need to always gather sex-disaggregated data and data that reflects the need to include indigenous people.
+The emphasis of the updated M&E plan will be on (participatory) outcome/result monitoring, project risks (financial & project management risks and environmental social safeguard risks), learning and sustainability of the project, and informing stakeholders of the need to always gather sex-disaggregated data and data that reflects the need to include indigenous people.
 Periodic monitoring will be conducted through visits to the intervention sites.